- Why you need the right people and processes in place before making an acquisition.

 Conclusion: Don’t Put The Cart Before The Horse

 If you haven’t tried to prove that ability, you first need to try bootstrapping a new venture or offering (rather than buying another company outright).
-If you’ve tried multiple new ventures and you still can’t seem to make the money back, only then should you consider growth through acquisition.
+If you’ve tried multiple new ventures and still can’t seem to make the money back, only then should you consider growth through acquisition.
 Also known as a roll-up or a tuck-in acquisition, this method can be a very effective tool for growing a company quickly – assuming the company is ready.

 If you’d like to learn more about business acquisition and how we can help you, schedule a call with one of our representatives today.